Toufool/AutoSplit/README.md

 - Adjust position, height, and width manually to make slight corrections to the capture region
 - You can freely move the window that the program is capturing, but resizing the window will cause the capture region to change
 - Once you are happy with your capture region, you may unselect Live Capture Region to decrease CPU usage if you wish
-note: Closing the window that the program is capturing will throw and error and reset the auto splitter if it is running

 ## OPTIONS
 ### Show Live Similarity